-You struck gold!
-It’s a gem of a property to begin with.
+Finding gold in your own backyard!
+It’s a gem of a property.
 The title says it has minerals on it.
 Before you start panning for gold, get the facts on the riches beneath your feet.

 Mineral Rights on Ontario Property Titles

-The truth is mineral rights on your property title usually belong to the Crown or Province of Ontario.
+The truth is finding gold in your own backyard doesn’t mean you’ve struck it rich.
+Mineral rights on your property title usually belong to the Crown or Province of Ontario.
 You may own the land, but you likely don’t own the minerals on the surface or below ground.
 While the Crown or Province can extract and use the minerals, chances are they won’t.
 Neither will you.

 Can Prospectors Pursue Your Mineral Riches?

-Before you rest easy, Ontario property owners have been blindsided before by finding miners staking a claim on their land.
-Acreage owners beware, anyone 18 or over can get a prospector’s licence in Ontario to stake and mine a claim.
-That doesn’t necessarily mean they can enter and start excavating your land, because unless exempted, some properties and areas are off limits.
+Before you rest easy about finding gold in your own backyard, Ontario property owners have been blindsided before.
+Anyone 18 or over can get a prospector’s licence in Ontario to stake and mine a claim.
+That doesn’t necessarily mean they can enter and start excavating your land.
+Before you worry about miners staking a claim on your land, unless exempted, some properties and areas are off limits.

 ‘No Go’ Areas for Mining Claims

-As long as your property is in a town site or registered residential subdivision, you are likely safe.
+As long as your property is in a town site or registered residential subdivision, you are likely safe from miners finding gold in your own backyard.
 Ditto parts of acreages where your house, dwellings or outhouse stand.
 Your crops, gardens, nurseries and such are off limits.
 So are springs, reservoirs, dams or waterworks.

 Where Miners Can Stake a Claim

 That’s not to say miners have no rights.
 Most Crown land and private property where the Crown owns the mineral rights can be prospected for minerals.
-A property deed that states you own the surface rights only could be a clue your newly purchased acreage has been staked without you knowing it.
+A property deed stating you own “surface rights only” could be a clue your newly purchased acreage has been staked without you knowing it.
 Notice is recommended, but mining claims have been upheld where property owners weren’t consulted.

 Is it a Mining Claim or Mining Lease?

 Mining claims give owners exclusive rights to explore but not remove or sell minerals from your land.
 A claim is converted to a lease if the prospector wants to extract and sell the minerals.
-A survey must be completed first and the prospector needs to obtain or get permission to use the surface rights.
+A survey must be completed first and the prospector needs permission to use the surface rights.
 That’s easy enough if the land is Crown owned, since the rights accompany the lease.
-When the prospector is on your land, they need your agreement and must compensate you for any damages.
+When a prospector is intent on finding gold in your own backyard, they need your agreement and must compensate you for any damages.

 It depends.
 Likely not, if the prospector staked an exploratory claim on a non-exempt property.
 Maybe, if they intrude on your homesite while exploring.
 Either way, get legal advice to protect your rights.
 Bring photos to support your complaint.